microsoft/typespec/docs/language-basics/namespaces.md

   alias B = A; // This is valid
 }

-alias C = One.A; // This is not valid
+alias C = Two.A; // This is not valid
 alias C = Two.B; // This is valid
 ```